pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

         Pass this attribute to ``salt_length`` to get the maximum salt length available.

+    .. attribute:: AUTO

+        .. versionadded:: 37.0

+        Pass this attribute to ``salt_length`` to automatically determine the salt length when verifying.
+Raises ``ValueError`` if used when signing.

 .. class:: OAEP(mgf, algorithm, label)

     .. versionadded:: 0.4